 Since the apprenticeship reforms in 2015 the college has worked in close partnership with employers to implement apprenticeship standards that link to a wide range of job roles.
 Supporting employers with the transition to standards has resulted in many employers developing apprenticeship schemes that seek applications from college students on an annual basis.
-The impact of this activity is seen in the volume and growth in the college's Apprenticeship and Industry Placement available to support students' employment aspirations.
+The impact of this activity is seen in the volume and growth of the college's Apprenticeship and Industry Placements, that are available to support students' employment aspirations.

-In 2021/22 Bridgwater & Taunton College was the largest provider of levy funded apprenticeship nationally.
+In 2022/23 Bridgwater & Taunton College was the largest provider of levy funded apprenticeships nationally.

 To support our strategic direction and address local, regional, and national skills needs the College has identified several priority areas.
-These align to the LIS three areas of significant growth opportunities for the Region over the next two decades, Engineering Futures; Digital Futures; and Energy Futures.
+These align to the LISP three areas of significant growth opportunities for the Region over the next two decades: Engineering Futures; Digital Futures; and Energy Futures.